-- A. Made a difference (how have his/her actions specifically benefited people?) - B. Exceeded expectations (to what extent has he or she gone the extra mile?) - C. Inspired others (have they encouraged others to engage in health & safety?) - D. Time period (have their actions taken place in the last 24 months?)
+- A. Made a difference (how have their actions specifically benefited people?) - B. Exceeded expectations (to what extent have they gone the extra mile?) - C. Inspired others (have they encouraged others to engage in health & safety?) - D. Time period (have their actions taken place in the last 24 months?)